Synergy between cosmological and laboratory searches in neutrino physics: Outstanding issues in the theory of neutrino physics

 \section{Outstanding issues in the theory of neutrino physics}

 Neutrinos were introduced as massless fermions in the Standard Model (SM) of particle physics.
-At the time, since there was no direct indication for their mass available, neutrinos were introduced as particles for which no gauge invariant renormalizable mass term can be constructed.
-Therefore, within the SM picture, there is no leptonic mixing nor charge parity (CP) violation\footnote{CP violation is of intense interest in its connection to the Baryon Asymmetry of the Universe, where CP-violating interactions are one of the three necessary Sakharov conditions to produce such an asymmetry in the early universe~\cite{Sakharov:1967dj}.}.
-However, as we will discuss at length in Sec.~\ref{sec:oscpreliminary}, the observation of neutrino flavour oscillations firmly establishes that neutrinos are massive particles, leaving a variety of open issues in the theory of neutrino physics.
+In particular, left-handed neutrinos appeared in SU(2) doublets together with the corresponding leptons.\footnote{Helicities are swapped in these considerations for antineutrinos.} At the time, since there was no direct indication for their mass available, right-handed neutrinos were not introduced (not even as gauge singlets).
+As such, no gauge invariant renormalizable mass term can be constructed.
+Therefore, within the SM picture, there is no leptonic mixing nor charge parity (CP) violation.\footnote{CP violation is of intense interest in its connection to the Baryon Asymmetry of the Universe, where CP-violating interactions are one of the three necessary Sakharov conditions to produce such an asymmetry in the early universe~\cite{Sakharov:1967dj}.} However, as we will discuss at length in Sec.~\ref{sec:oscpreliminary}, the observation of neutrino flavor oscillations firmly establishes that neutrinos are massive particles, leaving a variety of open issues in the theory of neutrino physics.

-In the SM extension to incorporate massive neutrinos, neutrinos are produced and observed in a given interaction (flavour) state, which is a quantum superposition of massive eigenstates.
+In the SM extension to incorporate massive neutrinos, neutrinos are produced and observed in a given interaction (flavor) state, which is a quantum superposition of massive eigenstates.
 The mixing of different mass states is described via the Pontecorvo-Maki-Nagakawa-Sakata (PMNS) matrix $U_{\alpha i}$ (equivalent of the CKM mixing matrix in the quark sector):

 Over the last two decades, the measurements of neutrino oscillation parameters (mixing matrix elements and squared mass differences) have entered from the discovery phase into precision phase.
-Albeit unable to tell the absolute mass scale, data from neutrino oscillation experiments constrain oscillation parameters at a few percent level or better and put a lower bound to the allowed mass sum of $\sim 0.06\,\mathrm{eV}$ (see Sec.~\ref{sec:oscpreliminary} for details)~\citep{deSalas:2020pgw,Gonzalez-Garcia:2021dve,Capozzi:2021fjo}.
-On the other hand, measurements of the end-point spectrum of beta-decay allow to put an upper bound of $\sim 2.4\,\mathrm{eV}$~\citep{KATRIN:2022hbd}, which can be further reduced by cosmological observations down to $\sim 0.12\,\mathrm{eV}$~\citep{Planck:2018vyg}.
+Albeit unable to tell the absolute mass scale, data from neutrino oscillation experiments constrain oscillation parameters at a few percent level or better and put a lower bound to the allowed mass sum of $\sim 0.06\,\mathrm{eV}$ (see Sec.~\ref{sec:oscpreliminary} for details)~\cite{deSalas:2020pgw,Esteban:2020cvm,Capozzi:2021fjo}.
+On the other hand, measurements of the end-point spectrum of beta-decay allow for an upper bound on the mass sum\footnote{This number is obtained as three times the current upper bound from KATRIN on the effective electron (anti)neutrino mass, which only negligibly differs from the mass of an individual eigenstate in the quasi-degenerate mass region probed by KATRIN.} of $\sim 2.4\,\mathrm{eV}$~\cite{KATRIN:2022hbd}, which can be further reduced by cosmological observations down to $\sim 0.12\,\mathrm{eV}$~\cite{Planck:2018vyg}.

 Current data posts the following theoretical puzzles: (i) Why neutrino masses are so much smaller compared to the charged fermion masses; (ii) why neutrino mixing angles are large while quark mixing are small?
 A variety of approaches based on different new physics frameworks have been proposed to address these challenges.
 In addition to addressing the neutrino mass generation and flavor puzzle, these models can also afford solutions to other issues in particle physics and have implications for cosmology.